cgiff9/automata/dfa/README.txt

 ...are all logically equivalent.

-Take care not to use the same index for two states, as undefined behavior will occur.
+Take care not to use the same index for two states, or the machine will complain about the duplicate indexes.

 ------------------------------
    INPUT STRING FILE FORMAT
 ------------------------------
 If an input string file is used, ie.:
     '-f input_test_string.txt'
-then it must contain a single-line, uninterrupted string of '0's and '1's.
+then it may contain an uninterrupted string of '0's and '1's.
 For example, the input file called  "input_test_string.txt" looks like this:

 111010000101010100010101111100000001010111

 This file may contain multiple strings, with one per line.
-Linefeed and newline characters will not be included in the string.
+Linefeed and newline characters will not be included in the string (keep in mind this does not refer to the separate characters
+'\' and '\n' together, but to simply pressing the 'ENTER/RETURN' button.

 Characters other than linefeeds and newlines will be interpreted as '1's, including spaces and tabs.
 Be careful with how you structure these files.

 Other examples that are tested to work on Linux: